 Local dishes and delicacies

 We couldn’t really talk about Bologna without mentioning one of the main reasons why so many tourists visit there.
-Its cuisine.
 Bologna is home to a few famous dishes, the most well-known of which is tagliatelle al ragu, known more commonly as tagliatelle Bolognese.
 Bologna is also the birthplace of tortellini, and of course, the legendary Parmigiano Reggiano cheese.